openreview/pdf-ref-resolver/readme.md

       "refNumber": 5,
 ```

-Title / Author fields as extracted by Grobid
+Title / Author fields  as extracted by Grobid.
+Field 'isValid'  will be false if
+the reference had no title, or could  not be processed for some reason.
+Messages
+as to reason why will be recorded in the "warnings" array.
 ```
       "title": "Expectation Propagation in Gaussian process dynamical systems", "authors": [